Pandekte/SleepGuardianPublic/README.md

 SleepGuardian allows you to control monitor sleep schedules using a convenient global keyboard shortcut.

 ### **Default Shortcut Combination:**
+- "X" (sorry about that!)
+In next version:
 - **Ctrl + Shift + X**

 ### **Functionality:**